 In order to be considered for weight loss surgery patients must have tried to lose weight in other ways and must have weight problems that affect their health or quality of life.

-The trust offers all types of weight reduction surgery including gastric banding, gastric bypass and sleeve gastrectomy.
-These are all done using key hole techniques to minimise recovery time.
+The trust offers weight reduction surgery in the form of gastric bypass and sleeve gastrectomy.
+These are done using key hole techniques to minimise recovery time.

 They must have failed with other weight loss methods and must be committed to follow up appointments and to changing their eating habits.

-Prior to surgery patients must attend educational seminars which explain each step of the process from pre-operative lifestyle changes to follow up appointments.
+Prior to surgery patients must attend educational seminars at the Tier 4 service which explain each step of the process from preoperative lifestyle changes to follow up appointments aswell as discussing the procedures we offer.
+You will meet other people who are thinking about weight loss surgery and members of the team.

-A specialist weight management service works closely with the bariatric surgery team to support patients who require hospital treatment.
-This integrated approach is unique to James Cook and ensures patients have as smooth a journey as possible.
+The Tier 3 Specialist Weight Management service works closely with the bariatric surgery team to support patients who require hospital treatment.
+This Integrated approach is unique to James Cook and ensures that patients have a smooth journey as possible.

 Types of surgery available